mrcoder09/Interview-FAQ-s/SOLID Principles for Android Developers.markdown

 ## 2. **O** - Open/Closed Principle (OCP)

 **Plain English**: Code should be open for adding new features but closed for changing existing code.
+**Official Definition**: This principle states that “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification” which means you should be able to extend a class behavior, without modifying it.

 **Example**: A discount calculator for different customer types.
 Hardcoding logic makes it hard to add new types.